Yvvma/TheArtBasel/README.md

 # TheArtBasel

-Project made to analysis the changes in art through time.
+The project was made to analyse the changes in art over time.